OP78142/proj-1-g4/proposal.md

 1. What are the areas with the greatest levels of disparity?
 2. What areas have the greatest equality?
-3. Do education levels differ between University adjacent and non-adjacent areas?
+3. Do education levels differ between zip codes containing these Universities and the randomly selected zip codes?

 Hypothesis

-We hypothesize that the areas adjacent to universities will have higher levels of income disparity than those that are non-adjacent.
+We hypothesize that the zip codes containing universities will have higher levels of income disparity than those that are randomly selected.

 Datasets to be Used